 Prevention of Altitude Illness:

-- Having a sensible itinerary is the most important way to avoid altitude illness.
+- Having a sensible itinerary is an essential way to avoid altitude illness.
 It is recommended to climb not more than 1,000ft (300m) a day above an altitude of 10,000 ft (3,000m).
-If the terrain is such that this is not possible, one needs to have two rest days, e.g. 2 rest days are recommended at Namche Bazaar where 2,000ft (600m) are gained in 1 day from Phakding for most itineraries.
+If the terrain is such that this is not possible, one needs to have two rest days, e.g., two rest days are recommended at Namche Bazaar, where 2,000ft (600m) is gained in 1 day from Phakding for most itineraries.
 Having flexibility with 1-2 extra days built into your schedule will allow you to rest when you are not feeling well and help avoid altitude illness.
-It also helps to `climb high` and `sleep low`.
+It also helps to `climb high` and `sleep low.`

-- Use Diamox-which blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
-Diamox therefore, enhances the physiological response to altitude by increasing the rate and depth of breathing and it also acts as a mild diuretic.
+- Use Diamox-which blocks an enzyme in the kidney and makes the blood acidic, which is interpreted by the brain as a signal to breathe more.
+Diamox, therefore, enhances the physiological response to altitude by increasing the rate and depth of breathing, and it also acts as a mild diuretic.
 Side effects of the drug are: tingling of fingers and toes and tingling around the mouth.
 Sulfa allergic individuals are recommended not to take this drug.
-Prophylactic dose of Diamox is half or one 250mg tablet twice a day.
-Use of Diamox will not mask the symptoms of altitude illness if it is to occur.
-Start taking Diamox the day before ascent to 10,000 ft (3,000m), continue it through your ascent to higher altitudes and stop when you start descending.
+A prophylactic dose of Diamox is half or one 250mg tablet twice a day.
+The use of Diamox will not mask the symptoms of altitude illness if it is to occur.
+Start taking Diamox the day before the ascent to 10,000 ft (3,000m), continue it through your rise to higher altitudes, and stop when you start descending.